simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

 ### What does the Relayer Node do?

-A relayer node acts as an external node that integrates with a specific ZK project.
-It does this by retrieving active tasks from the chain.
+A relayer node acts as an external node that integrates with ZKP projects.
+It does this by retrieving active tasks from the ZKP projects.

+In the meanwhile, the relayer node needs to pay the gas fee and provide necessary ZKP projects’ staking toke if the corresponding projects require.

 ### What’s the task flow?